HosenbundIO/fullstackopen/part4/blog/README.md

 Expand blogs so that each blog contains information on the creator of the blog.

 Modify adding new blogs so that when a new blog is created, any user from the database is designated as its creator (for example the one found first).
 Implement this according to part 4 chapter populate.
 Which user is designated as the creator does not matter just yet.
 The functionality is finished in exercise 4.19.

+## 4.18: Blog List Expansion, step 6

+Implement token-based authentication according to part 4 chapter Token authentication.

+## 4.19: Blog List Expansion, step 7

+Modify adding new blogs so that it is only possible if a valid token is sent with the HTTP POST request.
+The user identified by the token is designated as the creator of the blog.